idmo/truenorth-dillonbeach/src/pages/docs/pets.md

 ## Inside Dog Rules

-Do let dogs in the house when they are wet or sandy.
+Do not let dogs in the house when they are wet or sandy.
 We provide towels specifically for your dog (paw print pattern).
 Please use them to thoroughly dry off your pal before letting them in the house.

 ### Leaving Pets Alone in the House